Cookie04CZ/GlyphRepair/README.md

 **Read glyph data -> calculate MD5 hash -> look up the hash in database -> read associated Unicode from database -> create CC-Unicode pair**

 When all pairs are found, they are compiled into a ToUnicode table and injected into the PDF.
+This ensures that the document's original contents are not modified in any way.

 # glyph_mappings.psv database format

 The glyph database is designed to be human-readable and editable.
 It's a [Pipe-Separated Values](https://docs.amperity.com/reference/format_psv.html) file where each row represents one glyph.
-It has 5 columns:
+There are 5 columns:

 * MD5 hash computed from glyph's PostScript data.
 * Name of glyph's source font when mapping was done.